babinyurii/recan/paper/paper.md

 ---
-title: 'Recan: Python tool for detection for detection recombination events in viral genomes'
+title: 'Recan: Python tool for detection of recombination events in viral genomes'
 tags:
 - Python
 - virology